Censorship in Germany: Weimar Republic (1918–1933)

 Article 118 of the Weimar constitution banned censorship, but excepted film, indecent and obscene literature, and measures at public events to protect youth.
 Article 48 allowed the President to suspend this guarantee in order to restore public safety and order, with veto power over such actions given to the Reichstag.

 An exception to this article was film.
 The film industry was regulated by the Film Assessment Headquarters.
 The purpose of this organization was to censor films released in Germany for pornography and other indecent content.

-The Gesetz zur Bewahrung der Jugend vor Schund- und Schmutzschriften (“Law for the Protection of Youth from Trash and Filth Writings”) of 18 December 1926 provided for the partial censorship (restrictions on distribution) of printed materials in the interest of youth welfare, though it was only applied post-publication on a case-by-case basis.
+The Gesetz zur Bewahrung der Jugend vor Schund- und Schmutzschriften ("Law for the Protection of Youth from Trash and Filth Writings") of 18 December 1926 provided for the partial censorship (restrictions on distribution) of printed materials in the interest of youth welfare, though it was only applied post-publication on a case-by-case basis.
 Furthermore, it incorporated limits to what could be censored and on what grounds; printed materials could not be added to the index for political, social, religious, ethical, or world-view-related reasons.
 However, the goal of this regulation was to restrict content that could ruin the youth intellectually, morally, and physically.
 Such "harmful" content included dime novels, serialized books, and dramatic pamphlets.

 The Weimar Republic maintained a number of criminal provisions for hate crimes and anti-Semitic expression.
-In response to violent political agitators such as the Nazis, authorities censored advocacy of violence and criticism of the government.
-Emergency decrees were issued giving the power to censor newspapers, and hundreds of Nazi newspapers were shut down.
-Hitler was prevented from speaking in several German states, and leading Nazis such Goebbels were sentenced to jail time for violating hate speech laws.
+In response to violent political agitators such as the Nazis, authorities censored advocacy of violence; Emergency decrees were issued giving the power to censor newspapers, and Nazi newspapers were forced to suspend publication hundreds of times.
+Hitler was prevented from speaking in several German states, and leading Nazis such as Goebbels were sentenced to jail time in libel cases.